 6. MAC EXTERNAL HARD DRIVE IS NOT MOUNTING, UNRECOGNIZED, OR UNREADABLE

 Problem: On connecting an external hard drive to Mac, the drive mounts and shows up on the Desktop.
 It also appears in Finder.
-But, sometimes, macOS Big Sur won’t detect the external hard drive.
+But, sometimes, macOS won’t detect the external hard drive.
 So, the drive fails to mount, is unrecognized, or is not readable on Mac when connected through a USB cable.

 Solution: Some common fixes are:

 - Try to connect it with a different USB cable.